-Outdoor patio heaters are one of the essential additions in freezing nights.
-This heater can make an evening most comfortable but if you find in the evening, this heater is not n a good working condition, it can be frustrating.
-So it is better to learn the common signs of problems that you can detect those earlier and call a professional to troubleshoot it soon.
+Outdoor patio heaters are an essential addition on freezing nights.
+This heater can make an evening most comfortable.
+But if you find in the evening, this heater is not in good working condition, it can be frustrating.
+Because of this it is better to learn the common signs of problems so that you can detect them earlier and call a professional to troubleshoot it as soon as possible.

 Problem with Gas Cylinder

-There is also another possibility that the gas cylinder is empty that is why it does not ignite.
-You need to fill up the tank on time otherwise outdoor patio heaters will not work.
+There is also the possibility that the gas cylinder is empty and that is why it does not ignite.
+You need to fill up the tank otherwise outdoor patio heaters will not work.
 If there is a problem with the gas cylinder, you can replace it or can ask professionals to repair it.

-Burners of these heaters are quite easier to assemble.
-Check the burners and clean regularly to remove debris and another clogging.
+The burners of these heaters are quite easy to assemble.
+Check the burners and clean them regularly to remove debris and another clogging.
 Remember to check the burner apertures are set in the right way.
-Also, do not forget to check the chamber beneath the burner.
+Do not forget to check the chamber beneath the burner.

-The regulator takes gas to the burner and if this feature is not working, you need to repair it as soon as possible.
-On the other hand, you should monitor the gas pipe.
-In case if it is leaking you would be able to fix it as soon as possible.
+The regulator takes gas to the burner and if this feature is not working, you need to repair it.
+You should also monitor the gas pipe as if it is leaking you would also need to fix it as soon as possible.

 The Pilot Light

 One common issue with the heaters with the pilot light is a failure of thermocouple.
 This part has an inverted V shape and is located on the light.
-The temperature helps and ensures proper gas supply for the thermocouple.
-So, if the pilot light is not in a good condition, it may not work fine.
+The temperature helps to ensure proper gas supply for the thermocouple.
+So, if the pilot light is not in good condition, it will not work.

 A Few Additional Tips

-- In winter, try to use propane.
-It works better in that season than butane.
+In winter, try to use propane.
+It works better in the cold than butane.

 For your outdoor patio heaters or issues related to it, contact American Propane.
-They are professional enough and proficient also to determine the problem and fix it right away.
+They are professional and proficient at determining the problem and fixing it right away.